 In an effort to best prepare your child for the next school year, Oak Hill School developed specific reading and math expectations to be completed during summer break for students in all grade levels.
 This summer review and practice will help ensure students retain the academic skills acquired this year and are ready to advance their learning at the start of the new school year.

-All Lower School “Family” book read:
+All Lower School Read

 Read and enjoy books all summer long!
 A suggested summer reading list is provided to simply help in choosing books.
 Picture books, chapter books and read-aloud books are all perfect for summertime reading.
-Try to read a minimum of 700 minutes this summer … that’s only 15 minutes, five times per week!

 Lower School Math (Rising-1st Grade through Rising-3rd Grade)